Emperor Cheng of Han — A Bisexual Monarch that Ended Up in A Woman’s Bed

 Therefore, even Liu Ao and his mother were not appreciated by his father the Emperor Yuan of Han, he had been the crown prince safely.

 After Liu Ao ascended to the throne as Emperor Cheng of Han, he realized that his father had already lost power over the eunuch group and some powerful aristocratic clans, which made it difficult for him to reign the empire.

 Jade Figurine and Horse Unearthed from Mausoleum of the Emperor Yuan of Han — Xianyang Museum

 In the beginning, he used some noble clans to crack down the strong eunuch group and annihilated their power, then he assigned his mother’s Wang clan to abate other aristocrats.

 Afterward, he and his mother’s clan obtained the absolute authority of the Han Empire.

-He also commanded the officers to collect and edit books nationwide, which made great contributions to the preservation and dissemination of Chinese culture, bibliography, and library science.
+He also commanded to collect and edit books nationwide, which made great contributions to the preservation and dissemination of Chinese culture, bibliography, and library science.

 No one knows what exactly happened; his love life afterward, however, was frequently criticized in the history of China.